 The initial period was difficult, as we had to adjust to living in two homes, but my parents were great at co-parenting.
 They no longer expected anything more from one another than just to simply to be the best possible parents and I think they did a great job.

-Over time, both my parents remarried and as a result my sister and I got more siblings and extended family who supported us in every area of our lives.
-We grew real close to some of them, and view them as family.
+Over time, both my parents remarried and as a result, my sister and I got more siblings and extended family who supported us in every area of our lives.
+We grew close to some of them, and view them as a family.